jmrec/jmrec/README.md

-- 👋 Hi, I’m JM.
+# 👋 Hi, I’m JM.
-- 👀 I’m interested programming, mathematics, and chess.
+# 👀 I’m interested in programming, mathematics, and chess.
-- 🌱 I’m currently learning functional programming using Haskell.
+# 🌱 I’m currently learning functional programming using Haskell.

 <!---
 jmrec/jmrec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.